GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

-# Money Minted in Watts, Not Wall Street
+# Watts > Wall Street: Money Minted from Robotic Labor to Your Wallet
-_The RoboTorq: A Physics-Backed Universal Dividend for the Robotic Age_
+_The RoboTorq: A Physics-Backed Universal Dividend for the AI-Robotic Age_

 Jonathan Clark, Copyright 2025